ansible-community/ara/doc/source/faq.rst

 the scope of ARA is kept narrow on purpose.
 By doing so, ARA remains a relatively simple application that is very easy to install and configure.
-It does not require any changes to your setup or workflow, it adds itself in transparently and seemlessly.
+It does not require any changes to your setup or workflow, it adds itself in transparently and seamlessly.

 .. _Ansible Tower: https://www.ansible.com/tower
 .. _Semaphore: https://github.com/ansible-semaphore/semaphore